panda7789/docs.cs-cz/docs/visual-basic/programming-guide/language-features/strings/how-to-convert-hexadecimal-strings-to-numbers.md

 - decimals [Visual Basic], hexadecimals
-- string conversion [Visual Basic], hexadecimal to numbers ms.assetid: 76675807-eadb-4c08-bd50-e6c6ff4b8ced ms.openlocfilehash: ddb7b39f7a47234c003ca16e1d7ea013e113c108
+- string conversion [Visual Basic], hexadecimal to numbers ms.assetid: 76675807-eadb-4c08-bd50-e6c6ff4b8ced ms.openlocfilehash: f0a97a0c212a64bfa4db4606ee526b666f07877a
-ms.sourcegitcommit: 9b552addadfb57fab0b9e7852ed4f1f1b8a42f8e
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "62054039"
+ms.locfileid: "74347175"
 ---
 # <a name="how-to-convert-hexadecimal-strings-to-numbers-visual-basic"></a>Postupy: Převod hexadecimálních řetězců na čísla (Visual Basic)

-Tento příklad převede šestnáctkového řetězce na celé číslo pomocí <xref:System.Convert.ToInt32%2A?displayProperty=nameWithType> metody.
+This example converts a hexadecimal string to an integer using the <xref:System.Convert.ToInt32%2A?displayProperty=nameWithType> method.

-## <a name="to-convert-a-hexadecimal-string-to-a-number"></a>Je možné šestnáctkový řetězec převést na číslo
+## <a name="to-convert-a-hexadecimal-string-to-a-number"></a>To convert a hexadecimal string to a number

-- Použití <xref:System.Convert.ToInt32(System.String,System.Int32)> způsobů, jak převést vyjádřené v základu 16 na celé číslo.
+- Use the <xref:System.Convert.ToInt32(System.String,System.Int32)> method to convert the number expressed in base-16 to an integer.

-  Prvním argumentem funkce <xref:System.Convert.ToInt32(System.String,System.Int32)> metody je řetězec k převedení.
-Druhý argument popisuje, jaké základní číslo je vyjádřena šestnáctkové je základní 16.
+  The first argument of the <xref:System.Convert.ToInt32(System.String,System.Int32)> method is the string to convert.
+The second argument describes what base the number is expressed in; hexadecimal is base 16.

   [!code-vb[VbVbalrStrings#62](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrStrings/VB/Class2.vb#62)]

-- Všimněte si, že možné šestnáctkový řetězec má následující omezení:
+- Note that the hexadecimal string has the following restrictions:

-  - Nelze zahrnout `&h` předponu.
+  - It cannot include the `&h` prefix.
-  - Nelze zahrnout `_` oddělovač číslic.
+  - It cannot include the `_` digit separator.

-  Pokud je předpona nebo oddělovač číslic prezentovat, volání <xref:System.Convert.ToInt32(System.String,System.Int32)> vyvolá metoda výjimku <xref:System.FormatException>.
+  If the prefix or a digit separator is present, the call to the <xref:System.Convert.ToInt32(System.String,System.Int32)> method throws a <xref:System.FormatException>.

 ## <a name="see-also"></a>Viz také: